Sophia Jex-Blake: The time for a reform has come

 Women were eventually admitted onto degree programmes at other British Universities in 1877.
 James Stansfeld, who had been closely associated with the London campaign (following the failure of the Edinburgh campaign) wrote, in his brief history of the events:

 Dr Sophia Jex-Blake has made the greatest of all contributions to the end attained.
 I do not say that she has been the ultimate cause of success.
 The ultimate cause has been simply this, that the time was at hand.
 It is one of the lessons of the history of progress that when the time for reform has come you cannot resist it, though if you make the attempt, what you may do is to widen its character or precipitate its advent.
 Opponents, when the time has come, are not merely dragged at the chariot wheels of progress - they help to turn them.
 The strongest forces, whichever way it seems to work, does most to aid.
 The forces of greatest concentration here have been, in my view, on the one hand the Edinburgh University led by Sir Robert Christison, on the other the women claimants led by Dr Sophia Jex-Blake.

-Eventual qualification as a physician
+Qualification as a physician

-In 1874, Sophia Jex-Blake helped establish the London School of Medicine for Women, but also continued campaigning and studying.
+In 1874, Sophia Jex-Blake helped establish the London School of Medicine for Women, which became the Royal Free Hospital School of Medicine for Women, but also continued campaigning and studying.
 The Medical Act (39 and 40 Vict, Ch.
 41) soon followed, which was an act to repeal the previous statute, while also permitting medical authorities to license all qualified applicants whatever their gender.
 The first organisation to take advantage of this new legislation was the Royal College of Physicians of Ireland, but before Jex-Blake applied to them, she passed the medical exams at the University of Berne, where she was awarded a medical doctorate in January 1877.
-Four months later, she had further success in Dublin and qualified as licentiate of the King and Queen's College of Physicians of Ireland, meaning she could at last be registered with the General Medical Council, the third registered woman doctor in the country.
+Four months later, she had further success in Dublin and qualified as licentiate of the King and Queen's College of Physicians of Ireland (LKQCPI), meaning she could at last be registered with the General Medical Council, the third registered woman doctor in the UK.